danielsaidi/website_danielsaidi/_posts/2019/2019-01-29-async-operations-bitesized.md

 ```

 As you can see, this protocol implements `perform(on:completion:)` as a protocol extension.
 This means that if you implement this protocol instead of `ItemOperation`, you just have to implement `perform(onItem:completion:)`.
 This protocol will take care of concurrently performing the operation on all items.

-Let's see if we can take this further.

 ### Concurrent batch operation